Biography

 • The project manually implemented an epoll server based on red brick tree from scratch, and on this basis, encapsulated it into a reactor asynchronous IO multiplexing server.
 Due to the multiplexing feature, this network server can withstand high concurrency.

-💻 Internships
+💻 Experience

 • 2024.01 - 2024.02, Yunhong Information Technology Co., Ltd., Guangzhou, China.

-• Virtualization R&D Engineer in R&D Department
+• Virtualization R&D Engineer Intern in R&D Department

 • Initiated and developed the “virtual machine probe” using Libvmi to monitor KVM architectures effectively.
 Enhanced virtual machine-to-host interactions through spice-protocol, enabling clipboard sharing and file dragging.